joes-esolangs/smalc/README.md

 # how to use

-to be honest its pretty self explanatory. or just google :)
+to be honest i dont know myself. nor should you. read the documentation, actually, dont do that